-Why Is My Mac Storage Still Full After Deleting Files ?
+Why Is Mac Storage Still Full Even After Deleting Files?

-The real issue isn’t the visible clutter; it is actually the hidden clutter you fail to see!
+The real issue isn’t the visible clutter — it’s the hidden clutter you’re not seeing.

 KEY TAKEAWAYS